micro/micro/README.md

 ## Overview

-Micro addresses the key requirements for building cloud native services.
+Micro addresses the key requirements for building cloud services.
 It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.